 Lower Little Truckee Campground is situated on the banks of the Little Truckee River, at an elevation of 6,100 feet.
 A forest of lodgepole pine, aspen and juniper trees cover the area, offering partial shade.
 A few sites overlook the river.
 Fishing for rainbow and brown trout is a popular activity.
 The surrounding area offers hiking and biking trails.
-The campground offers 15 single-family campsites, each equipped with a picnic table and campfire ring.
-Vault toilets and drinking water are provided.

 At a Glance

 Fire restrictions are in effect.
 Wood and charcoal fires are limited to within developed campgrounds only.
 Keep fires small and ensure they are completely extinguished before retiring for the evening or leaving the area.